wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-applications-azure-ad/includes/1-introduction.md

 This module will then examine how to modify the configuration of a single-tenant application to make it a multi-tenant application.
 Single-tenant apps can only be accessed by users in your organization.
 Conversely, multi-tenant apps are accessible to users in external organizations.

-The module concludes opposite from where it began.
-Once you've learned how to register an app in Azure AD, you'll then learn how to remove an application's registration from your Azure AD tenant.
+The module concludes by examining how to manage OAuth application requests and monitor app governance for OAuth-enabled apps.

 After completing this module, you'll be able to:

+ -  Describe the purpose of integrated apps in Microsoft 365.
- -  Register an application or service within your Azure AD tenant
+ -  Register an application or service within your Azure AD tenant.
- -  Update an application within the Azure AD consent framework
+ -  Update an application within the Azure AD consent framework.
- -  Modify the configuration of a single-tenant application to make it a multi-tenant application
+ -  Modify the configuration of a single-tenant application to make it a multi-tenant application.
- -  Remove an application's registration from your Azure AD tenant
+ -  Manage OAuth application requests in the Microsoft Defender for Cloud Apps portal.
+ -  Monitor OAuth-enabled apps in the apps governance feature of Microsoft Defender for Cloud Apps.